matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ## SOLID Principles of OOP

+**Why Use the SOLID Principles of OOP?**

+- Object Oriented programming is a powerful concept.
+- The 5 principles focus on dependency management.
+- Poor dependency management leads to code that is hard to change.

+**SOLID**

 - Single Responsible Principle:
     - Every class should have a single responsibility.
     - Class should be small.